ArtemenkoDany/graph/README.md

 This project built with Python and networkx libraries for building graphs

-The task is to buld graph of 3 connected components 11 vertices 17 edges with a minimum number of intersections.
+The task is to build graph of 3 connected components, 11 vertices  and 17 edges with a minimum number of intersections.

 And there is 3 outputs of